 On the first day of Reconciliation make a commitment to read the Truth and Reconciliation Commission’s 94 recommendations.

-On the second day of Reconciliation make a commitment to learning about the Indian Act and how its policies have contributed to the decline of culture, family units, traditions, and stymied positive socio-economic conditions for Indigenous Peoples.
+On the second day of Reconciliation make a commitment to learning about the Indian Act and how its policies have contributed to the decline of culture, family units, and traditions, and stymied positive socio-economic conditions for Indigenous Peoples.

 On the third day of Reconciliation make a commitment to learn about Indian residential schools.